 - Analyse the task first and check how many stages there are and what each stage consists of.

 - Underline keywords and circle key steps in the process.
 Make notes in this stage

 - Plan your answer and what you will write in each main body paragraph.
 Group the information.

 - You need to paraphrase the task for an introduction and include an overview covering key stages.

-- The overview summarises the stages.
+- The overview summarises the main stages.
 Leave the details to the body paragraphs.

 Common Structure for Writing Task 1